i5k/i5k.github.io/_pages/webinar.md

 permalink: /webinar
 ---

+### To get news about the webinar series and other i5k activities, please subscribe to the Arthropod News [mailing list](https://listserv.ksu.edu/?SUBED1=ARTHROPODNEWS&A=1)

 ## Monthly webinars start October 5th at 11am EDT

 Worried about error rates, validation issues, sample sizes or other details of genomic sequencing, assembly and analysis?
 Bring your questions and help us have a lively discussion with our speakers.